Click on each question for answers to frequently asked questions about Virtual NSLI-Y.

 Can I still apply for NSLI-Y summer or academic year if I participate in Virtual NSLI-Y?

 Yes.
-Virtual NSLI-Y students who meet all NSLI-Y eligibility requirements are encouraged to apply for NSLI-Y summer or academic year programs.
-Your participation in the Virtual NSLI-Y program will be considered in the application process for these programs.
+Virtual NSLI-Y students who meet NSLI-Y eligibility requirements are encouraged to apply for overseas NSLI-Y programs.
+Your participation in Virtual NSLI-Y will be considered in the application process for these programs.

 Are Virtual NSLI-Y alumni eligible for the NSLI-Y or Bureau of Educational and Cultural Affairs (ECA) alumni associations?

-- NSLI-Y alumni association membership is open only to participants who have completed summer or academic year programs.
-However, Virtual NSLI-Y participants are welcome to engage with the NSLI-Y community through NSLI-Y social media and to present about the Virtual NSLI-Y program at your school or in your local community.
-Email nsliy@americancouncils.orgto receive presentation resources.
+- NSLI-Y Alumni Association membership is open only to participants who have completed overseas summer or academic year programs.
+However, Virtual NSLI-Y participants are welcome to engage with the NSLI-Y community through NSLI-Y social media and to present about Virtual NSLI-Y at your school or in your local community.
+Email [email protected] for presentation resources.

 Can Virtual NSLI-Y students submit stories to NSLI-Y Interactive?